-FCA Incoterms - Free Carrier - What is the meaning of FCA shipping term?
-With the FCA Incoterm, the seller is responsible for delivery to the named place.
+With the FCA or Free Carrier Incoterm, the seller is responsible for delivery to the named place.
 Usually, the named place is the terminal or warehouse before an intermodal leg of transportation or a movement that goes beyond the origin country.

 Using the shipping term Free Carrier (FCA), the seller must take responsibility for the export clearance.
 In addition, using the FCA shipping term, the seller is also responsible for delivery to the carrier at the named place, and this is where the liability and risk begin to impact the conversation.

-The buyer under the FCA shipping term is responsible for loading charges, main carriage and transportation, discharge and onforwarding as well as import clearance.
+The buyer under the FCA shipping term is responsible for several core charges and responsibilities or liabilities:

 Did you know?
 Using the FCA shipping term, the seller, in addition to export customs formalities, is responsible for loading the goods when the seller’s place of business is the named place of delivery, unless a different decision has been agreed upon.

-With all incoterms, it is important to understand the obligations of both the buyer and seller.
+With all Incoterms, it is important to understand the obligations of both the buyer and seller.
 There are eleven incoterms covering international shipments, are you aware of all the different terms?
-If you need FCA shipment support, please reach out to the team!

 FREE DOWNLOAD: You can download our free Incoterms chart which provides simple explanations of all eleven incoterms here